CarlosViniMSouza/journeyJS/markdown/tutorial-basic/useCase06-Objects.md

 ### Introduction

-JS methods are actions that can be performed on objects!

-A `JavaScript method` is a property containing a `function definition`.
+JS methods are actions that can be performed on objects and is a property containing a *function definition*.

 | Property	|   Value    |
 |-----------|------------|